-- Provide technical assistance and disseminate information to MPOs, ADDs, HDOs, and project teams regarding freight movement, planning, and safety. - Evaluate, log, store, and update freight data from MPOs, ADDs, and HDOs as needed. - Coordinate designations to the National Highway Freight Network and the National Multimodal Freight Network, as required by IIJA. - Review and maintain designation of the Kentucky Highway Freight Network. - Participate in regional freight planning efforts. - Continue involvement with Mid-America Freight Coalition (MAFC), Institute for Trade and Transportation Studies (ITTS), AASHTO Special Committee on Freight, and AASHTO Committee on Planning Freight Planning Task Force, as appropriate. - Serve on ITTS Project Management Team for Regional Bottleneck Tool Update. - Visit intermodal sites and communicate with rail, water, air, pipeline, and roadway modes to identify freight-related needs and concerns involving highways, as travel restrictions allow. - Continue relationships with Economic Development to identify and promote intermodal freight opportunities and locations. - Maintain Kentucky Freight Plan to IIJA compliance. - Review draft procedure and perform analysis for Freight Performance Measures. - Maintain KYTC's Freight website. - Maintain and update Freight GIS datasets and maps as needed. - Provide staff support for the KY Freight Advisory Committee for Transportation (KY FACT). - Maintain and update Critical Urban Freight Corridor and Critical Rural Freight Corridor networks, as needed. - Maintain Kentucky Statewide Truck Parking Assessment and Action Plan, as needed. - Manage I-75 Boone County Rest Area Truck Parking study. - Maintain and update Kentucky Highway Freight Network (KHFN), National Highway Freight Network (NHFN), and National Highway System (NHS) assets in Highway Information System database (HIS) as needed.
+- Provide technical assistance and disseminate information to MPOs, ADDs, HDOs, and project teams regarding freight movement, planning, and safety. - Evaluate, log, store, and update freight data from MPOs, ADDs, and HDOs, as needed. - Coordinate designations to the National Highway Freight Network and the National Multimodal Freight Network, as required by IIJA. - Manage all Multimodal Freight Components in Work Element 3 of the ADD Annual Work Program - Collaborate with FHWA to update and maintain Intermodal Connector modifications of the National Highway System - Review and maintain designation of the Kentucky Highway Freight Network. - Participate in regional freight planning efforts. - Continue involvement with Mid-America Freight Coalition (MAFC), Institute for Trade and Transportation Studies (ITTS), The Eastern Transportation Coalition (TETC), AASHTO Special Committee on Freight, and AASHTO Committee on Planning Freight Planning Task Force, as appropriate.

-Multimodal Freight Transportation

-RESPONSIBLE UNIT Division

-Division of Planning Multimodal Programs Branch
+CHAPTER 12 Multimodal Freight Transportation RESPONSIBLE UNIT Division of Planning Multimodal Programs Branch